thousandbrainsproject/everything_is_awesome/scripts/servers/actuators/README.md

 ![](media/actuators.png)

+> [!TIP]
+> The Build HAT power supply provides enough power to run the Raspberry Pi as well.
+> There is no need to plug in the RPI power supply in this case.

 ## OS Flashing

 To begin, you'll need to install Raspberry Pi OS on your Raspberry Pi 5, which will host the ToF sensor and